intel-lab-lkp/linux/Documentation/admin-guide/mm/transhuge.rst

 The number of PMD-sized transparent huge pages currently used by filesystem data (page cache) is available by reading the FileHugePages field in ``/proc/meminfo``.

-The number of file transparent huge pages mapped to userspace is available by reading ShmemPmdMapped and ShmemHugePages fields in ``/proc/meminfo``.
+The number of these huge pages that are mapped to userspace is available by reading FilePmdMapped field in ``proc/meminfo``.
+To identify what applications are mapping these huge pages, it is necessary to read ``/proc/PID/smaps`` and count the FilePmdMapped fields for each mapping.

-To identify what applications are mapping file transparent huge pages, it is necessary to read ``/proc/PID/smaps`` and count the FilePmdMapped fields for each mapping.
+The number of PMD-sized transparent huge pages currently used by tmpfs/shmem is available by reading the ShmemHugePages field in ``/proc/meminfo``.
+The number of these huge pages that are mapped to userspace is available by reading ShmemPmdMapped field in ``proc/meminfo``.
+To identify what applications are mapping these huge pages, it is necessary to read ``/proc/PID/smaps`` and count the ShmemPmdMapped fields for each mapping.

 Note that reading the smaps file is expensive and reading it frequently will incur overhead.